Advance your career and make a difference in your patients' lives with the help of our online PhD in Nursing degree program.

-In this course, students identify and discuss social and ecological perspectives of public health including individual, interpersonal, organizational, community, societal, and public policy factors.
-Students explore and apply the socioecological model (SEM) and other theoretical frameworks that aim to address current public health problems and reduce health disparities, morbidity, and mortality.
-Students demonstrate understanding of course concepts through peer discussion and through researching and describing a specific health issue in a community, discussing the contributing factors, and proposing an appropriate intervention.
+Students in this course will identify social and ecological approaches to public health at the individual, interpersonal, organizational, community and environment, and policy levels.
+They will explore and apply the socioecological model (SEM) and other theoretical frameworks to address public health issues and reduce health disparities in morbidity and mortality.
+Students demonstrate an understanding of course concepts through peer discussion and research on specific health issues in special populations, identifying contributing factors and proposing appropriate interventions.

 In this course, students are provided with a foundational understanding of the administrative, managerial, and organizational practices of public health and healthcare delivery systems.
 Students examine theories of leadership as well as the professional attributes, skills, styles, and strategies required to advance public health goals.
-They engage in a variety of contextual and practical assignments focused on management theories, policy processes, systems thinking, strategic planning and partnerships, quality and performance improvement, leadership, and organizational behavior.
-Students also consider the impact of global trends on public health practice, policy, and systems.
+They engage in a variety of contextual and practical assignments focused on management theories, policy processes, systems thinking, strategic planning and partnerships, public health financing, human resource management, public health informatics, quality and performance improvement, leadership, and organizational behavior.
+Students also consider the impact of global trends on public health.

-This is a laboratory-type course where students learn the skills needed to use the statistical computer package SPSS in public health practice and research.
+In this laboratory course, students can learn the skills needed to use the statistical computer package SPSS (Software Package for the Social Sciences) in public health practice and research.
 Topics include importation of data, management of various types of data, creation and exportation of tables and graphs, and computation of basic statistical tests using SPSS.

 Students in this course learn about biostatistical methods and concepts used in public health practice and research.
-Emphasis is placed on interpretation and application of concepts rather than statistical calculations.
-Major topics include identification of types of data, creation and interpretation of narrative and graphical descriptive statistics, conceptualization of statistical inference and probability, and interpretation of common nonparametric tests, analysis of variance, and simple linear regression models.
+Emphasis is placed on interpretation and application of concepts rather than statistical formulas.
+Major topics include identification of levels of measurement, interpretation of narrative and graphical descriptive statistics, conceptualization of statistical inference and probability, and interpretation of commonly used statistical tests such as t tests, analysis of variance, correlation and regression, comparing proportions, contingency tables, and chi-square tests.
 Students are required to use the statistical computer package SPSS.
 PUBH 8032

-Students in this course are provided with an epidemiological approach to the study of the incidence, prevalence, and patterns of disease and injury in populations, and the application of this study to the control of public health problems.
-Key sources of data for epidemiological purposes are identified, and principles and limitations of public health screening programs are addressed.
-Students learn to calculate basic epidemiological measures and to draw appropriate inferences from epidemiological data and reports.
+Public health officials frequently use epidemiologic research to develop educational strategies and intervention programs to improve the overall health of communities.
+Using an epidemiological approach, students in this course examine the incidence, prevalence, and patterns of disease and injury in populations and learn how to apply these concepts to the control of public health problems.
+Students identify key sources of data for epidemiological purposes and address principles and limitations of public health screening programs.
+Students calculate basic epidemiological measures and draw appropriate inferences from epidemiological data and reports.
+Through this course, students gain a deeper understanding of the various research designs and methodologies professionals use in public health research.
 PUBH 8032 and PUBH 8033

 In this course, students examine the role of federal, state, and local government in the assurance of public health through health policy and law.
 Consideration is given to contemporary policy, law, and regulatory issues arising in public health practice, as well as to the economics and financing of public health programs.
 The advocacy, political, and creative process in the formulation, implementation, and modification of health policy are examined and discussed.
 Students also learn how to write and structure a health policy analysis.